-Since 2020, permit activity has been steadily increasing, with 142 total units issued residential permits, including 45 PRH units, up from 78 units the year before.
-Last year, high permit rates continued, with 133 units were issued permits, including 63 ADUs.
-Even with the increase in permit activity in 2020 and 2021, the growth rate still provided an ample number of allocations, resulting in an unused surplus of 83 allocations carried over to 2022.
+In 2022, permit activity increased to 219 issued permits, including 27 ADUs.
+Even with the increase in permit activity in 2022, the growth rate still provided an ample number of allocations, resulting in an unused surplus of allocations carried over to 2023, culminating to 78 carryover allocations for 2023.
 Since 2004, the number of available allocations derived from the established growth rate has been more than sufficient to accommodate the demand for residential building permits.